 Noise provides a flexible, powerful, and aesthetic source of variation that often works better than using a plain random number generator.

-Noise functions are often a better source of random values.
+Noise functions are an alternative source of random values.
+Unlike the

 Noise functions provide a “cloud” of random values that can be used in a wide variety of ways.
-Noise functions are very frequently used in procedural texture generation and terrain generation.
-More generally, noise functions can be thought of as a lookup table of pre-generated random values that can be used in place of
+Noise functions are frequently used in procedural texture generation and terrain generation, but their applications are not at all limited to those areas.
+Noise functions can be thought of as a lookup table of pre-generated random values that can be used in place of

 Consider the code you would write to draw the blue squares above.
 You would need to provide several values for each square: horizontal position, vertical position, width, height, and color.